Southwest Florida Hurricane History

 2004 was the year of the hurricane in Southwest Florida.
 Hurricane Charley was the first of four storms to impact Florida in 2004 along with Frances, Ivan, and Jeanne.
 Charley, however, had the largest impact on Southwest Florida.
 Charley was the third named storm of the season and became one of the strongest hurricanes to ever strike the US.

 Charley lasted from August 9 to 15, and at its peak intensity it attained 150 mph (240 km/h) winds, making it a strong Category 4 hurricane on the Saffir–Simpson scale.
 It made landfall in Southwest Florida at maximum strength, making it the strongest hurricane to hit the United States since Hurricane Andrew struck Florida in 1992 and the strongest hurricane to hit southwest Florida in recorded history.
 Charley moved slowly through the Caribbean, crossing Cuba on August 13 as a Cat 3 storm.
-With winds up to 150 mph, Charley came ashore on the northern tip of Captiva before moving inland to Bokeelia and curving northeast devasting Punta Gorda, Port Charlotte, Arcadia, Sebring, and Wauchula.
+With winds up to 150 mph, Charley came ashore on the northern tip of Captiva before moving inland to Bokeelia and curving northeast devastating Punta Gorda, Port Charlotte, Arcadia, Sebring, and Wauchula.
 The storm passed through Central Florida with winds up to 106 mph before exiting the state just north of Daytona Beach.

 Charley caused 10 deaths and $16.9 billion in damage, making it the second costliest hurricane in the United States history at the time.
 Although it was very strong, Charley was a compact, fast-moving storm which helped to limit the scope and severity of the damage.